 - 4.3.
-The timing and extent of consultation will be proportionate to the degree of proposed change, the number of staff affected and the impact on individuals. - 4.4.
-Formal consultation, with both the recognised trade unions and affected staff, will take place prior to implementing the change. - 4.5.
-Change processes should be consistent and fair, and where possible, sensitive to the needs of individual staff members.
-Staff are entitled to be represented by their Trade Union Representative or work colleague at all consultation meetings and any meetings to discuss implementation stages. - 4.6.
-In any restructure as many eligible employees as reasonably possible will be 'slotted in' to the new structure or supported to identify suitable alternative work.
-Staff will be considered against their substantive post and contractual arrangements. - 4.7.
-Where a proposed change involves a potential reduction in staff, all reasonable measures will be taken to avoid and/or reduce the need for compulsory redundancies, for example, recruitment freeze, reviewing agency staff/overtime etc. - 4.8.
-In accordance with the NHS Job Evaluation system, all new roles and revised roles must have an up to date job description and confirmed job evaluated pay band, prior to consultation commencing. - 5.
-Roles and Responsibilities - 5.1 The Board has responsibility for - 5.1.1.
-The scrutiny and approval of all organisational change/ transformation business cases over £750k. - 5.2.
-The Executive Management Board has the responsibility for - 5.2.1.
-The scrutiny and approval of all organisational change/ transformation business cases with a value of between £100k and £750k. - 5.2.2.
-Ensure that appropriate processes and actions are in place to avoid any unnecessary redundancies. - 5.2.3.
-Ensuring their service undertakes effective workforce planning, whilst considering financial implications. - 5.3.
-Lead Manager - Will be a Director or their delegated senior manager, responsible for:
+The timing and extent of consultation will be proportionate to the degree of proposed change, the number of colleague affected and the impact on individuals. - 4.4.
+Formal consultation, with both the recognised trade unions and affected colleagues, will take place prior to implementing the change. - 4.5.
+Change processes should be consistent and fair, and where possible, sensitive to the needs of individual colleagues.
+Colleagues are entitled to be represented by their Trade Union Representative or work colleague at all consultation meetings and any meetings to discuss implementation stages. - 4.6.
+In any restructure as many eligible colleagues as reasonably possible will be 'slotted in' to the new structure or supported to identify suitable alternative work.
+Colleagues will be considered against their substantive post and contractual arrangements. - 4.7.
+Where a proposed change involves a potential reduction in colleagues, all reasonable measures will be taken to avoid and/or reduce the need for compulsory redundancies, for example, recruitment freeze, reviewing agency colleagues/overtime etc. - 4.8.
+In accordance with the NHS Job Evaluation system, all new roles and revised roles must have an up to date job description and confirmed job evaluated pay band, prior to consultation commencing.

+5. Roles and Responsibilities

+- 5.1 The Board has responsibility for - The scrutiny and approval of all organisational change/ transformation business cases over £750k. - 5.2.
+The Executive Management Board has the responsibility for - The scrutiny and approval of all organisational change/ transformation business cases with a value of between £100k and £750k. - Ensure that appropriate processes and actions are in place to avoid any unnecessary redundancies. - Ensuring their service undertakes effective workforce planning, whilst considering financial implications. - 5.3.
+Lead Manager - Will be a Director or their delegated senior manager, responsible for: - Leading on the management of the organisational change process as detailed in this policy and utilising the associated Organisational Change Toolkit.

-- 5.3.1.
-Leading on the management of the organisational change process as detailed in this policy and utilising the associated Organisational Change Toolkit. - 5.3.2.
-Advising the HR Business Partner, at the earliest opportunity, of any potential changes affecting the workforce, to jointly discuss, plan and prepare prior to the consultation launch. - 5.3.3.
-Working in partnership with the HR and Finance Business Partner throughout all change processes. - 5.3.4.
-Ensuring that all required approvals are in place. - 5.3.5.
-Ensuring that an Equality Assessment (EA), to identify equality impacts, is completed for each individual change project. (see Section 7, Approval). - 5.3.6.
-Working in partnership with trade unions. - 5.3.7.
-Providing, where possible, information in a timely, open, full, honest and understandable way, ensuring consistency and fairness of approach, both during and post consultation. - 5.3.8.
-Documenting changes and discussions undertaken. - 5.3.9.
-Ensuring that all affected staff are offered one-to-one support (formal and informal), as appropriate and reasonable to assist them in considering their options, taking reasonable steps to mitigate against the effects of change on the individual. - 5.3.10.
-Following each change project, conducting a full evaluation process to identify lessons learned and to share for future change programmes. - 5.4.
-Employees - All staff have responsibility for: - 5.4.1.
-Always upholding the values of the Trust; taking pride, striving for continuous improvement, acting with integrity, demonstrating compassion and respect and assuming responsibility. - 5.4.2.
-Engaging with the process, attending any consultation or redeployment meetings offered, and informing the Trust of any personal circumstances that may prevent them from adapting to the changes. - 5.4.3.
-Along with support from their Line Manager and Human Resources, employees at risk must register with TRAC and take responsibility for seeking employment as part of the process, giving proper consideration to offers of suitable alternative employment and undertaking any agreed trial periods. - 5.5.
+- Advising the HR Business Partner, at the earliest opportunity, of any potential changes affecting the workforce, to jointly discuss, plan and prepare prior to the consultation launch. - Working in partnership with the HR and Finance Business Partner throughout all change processes. - Ensuring that all required approvals are in place. - Ensuring that an Equality Assessment (EA), to identify equality impacts, is completed for each individual change project. (see Section 7, Approval). - Working in partnership with trade unions. - Providing, where possible, information in a timely, open, full, honest and understandable way, ensuring consistency and fairness of approach, both during and post consultation. - Documenting changes and discussions undertaken. - Ensuring that all affected colleagues are offered one-to-one support (formal and informal), as appropriate and reasonable to assist them in considering their options, taking reasonable steps to mitigate against the effects of change on the individual. - Following each change project, conducting a full evaluation process to identify lessons learned and to share for future change programmes. - 5.4.
+Colleagues All colleagues have responsibility for: - Always upholding the values of the Trust; taking pride, striving for continuous improvement, acting with integrity, demonstrating compassion and respect and assuming responsibility. - Engaging with the process, attending any consultation or redeployment meetings offered, and informing the Trust of any personal circumstances that may prevent them from adapting to the changes. - Along with support from their Line Manager and Human Resources, colleagues at risk must register with TRAC and take responsibility for seeking employment as part of the process, giving proper consideration to offers of suitable alternative employment and undertaking any agreed trial periods.

+5.5.
 Trade Union Representatives